fib-international/structuralcodes/docs/theory/section_calculator.md

 \, dA
 :::

-In compact matrix notation {eq}`eq:forces-strains-vector`, calling the  can be written as:
+In compact matrix notation, {eq}`eq:forces-strains-vector` can be written as:

 :::{math}
 :label: eq:forces-strains-matrix